Mera Peak Climbing

 Answer: Yes sure.
 Just provide us with your flight details.
 Our representative will come to pick up you at Kathmandu international airport.

-Question: Do I need experience in Mera peak climbing?
+Question: Do I need experience to climb Mera peak?

-Answer: It is suitable for professional trekkers who can walk roughly about 4 or 5 hours in a day, with a lightweight day pack because as you are going to climb a peak, you need to have experience in high altitude – somehow about 4,000 meters above sea level.
+Answer: It’s a suitable for professional trekkers who can walk roughly about 5 hours daily with a lightweight day pack.
+As you are going to climb a peak, you need to have experience in high altitude – somehow about 15,000 feet above sea level.

-Question: What kind of accommodation can I expect on Mera Peak Express climbing?
+Question: What kind of accommodation can I expect on climbing Mera Peak?

 Question: What kind of food can I expect in Mera peak climbing and mera lodge trek?.

-Answer: The guesthouses along the trek routes have attached restaurants.
-They cook a delicious range of mostly vegetarian such as Pasta, noodles, potatoes, rice, eggs, bread, soups, and fresh vegetables.
+Answer: Guesthouses along the trek routes have attached restaurants.
+Their cook a delicious range of mostly vegetarian such as Pasta, noodles, potatoes, rice, eggs, bread, soups, and fresh vegetables.
 Dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you go.
 However, on climbing days you will have climbing food served with hot tea/coffee in the Tent Camping.

 Question: What opportunities will I have for a shower?.